-Methods of teaching English at both the elementary- school and secondary-school levels to students whose first language is not English.
+FLED 6800 Methods and Materials for Teaching ESOL 3-0-3 Methods of teaching English at both the elementary- school and secondary-school levels to students whose first language is not English.
 Review of theories of second language acquisition, instructional strategies and materials, methods of evaluating proficiency and progress, curriculum, and professional organizations and resources.

+FLED 7100 Professional Development Seminar I 2-0-2 Through interaction with peers and education professionals, students perform self-assessment, determine areas of skill and knowledge in need of improvement, and design an effective career growth and development plan, as a preliminary step in expanding and modifying their personal teaching strategies.

+FLED 7500 Theory and Practice in Second Language Acquisition 2-0-2 Discussion, analysis, and practice of the various theories and models of second-language acquisition.

-FLED 6800 Methods and Materials for Teaching ESOL
+FLED 7600 Research and Design

-FLED 7100 Professional Development Seminar I 2-0- 2 Through interaction with peers and education professionals, students perform se lf-assess- ment, determine areas of skill and knowledge in need of improvement, and design an effective career growth and development plan, as a preliminary step in expanding and modif personal teaching strategies.
-FLED 7500 Theory and Practice in Second Language Acquisition 2-0- 2 Discussion, analysis, and practice of the various theories and models of second- -language acquisition.
-FLED 7600 Research and Design 3-0- 3 Research in foreign language education with emphasis on curricula and curriculum ı develop- ment, current research, and current reform in foreign language education, including g national standards, and their application to the design of innovative instructional tools.
-FLED 7800 Professional Development Seminar II 2-0- 2 A capstone experience requiring students to reflect upon their teaching experience interactions with peers, secondary education professionals and other educator content area.
-The preparation and presentation of a portfolio reflecting their stude ent teach- ing experience is required.
-FREN: FRENCH FREN 5410 Francophone Literature 3-0- 3 Selected works of twentieth-century Francophone writers from the French-speak munity outside of France, especially the Caribbean, Africa, and Quebec. ing com FREN 5610 Women Writers of Seventeenth-Century France 3-0- 3 Selected literary works of major women writers of seventeenth-century France.
-FREN 5630 Topics in French Language or Literature 1-0-1 Intensive study to improve the student's ability in a particular area of French lan nguage or Francophone literature.
-This course requires independent work of the student and may be repeated with different topics for a total of 3 hours. • FREN 6400 French Phonetics and Advanced Conversation FREN 0400 French Phonetics and Advanced Conversation 3-0- 3 3-0- 3 Study of phonetic principles and their applications.
-3-0- 3 Study of phonetic principles and their applications.
-FREN 6410 French Composition and Advanced Grammar 3-0- 3 Study of phonetic principles and their applications.
-3-0- 3 Study of phonetic principles and their applications.
-FREN 6410 French Composition and Advanced Grammar Advanced study of grammar, practical composition, and refinement of written ex 3-0- 3 apression.
-3-0- 3 Study of phonetic principles and their applications.
-FREN 6410 French Composition and Advanced Grammar Advanced study of grammar, practical composition, and refinement of written ex FREN 6420 French Translation: English to French 3-0- 3 apression.
-3-0- 3 Study of phonetic principles and their applications.
-FREN 6410 French Composition and Advanced Grammar Advanced study of grammar, practical composition, and refinement of written ex FREN 6420 French Translation: English to French Translation techniques from English to French, including idiomatic expressions a 3-0- 3 apression.
-3-0- 3 vision of a professor.

-Study in an area or topic of Francophone literature or the French language not normally found in established courses offered by the department.
-The work is done under the super-
+Research in foreign language education with emphasis on curricula and curriculum development, current research, and current reform in foreign language education, including national standards, and their application to the design of innovative instructional tools.

+FLED 7800 Professional Development Seminar II

+A capstone experience requiring students to reflect upon their teaching experiences through interactions with peers, secondary education professionals and other educators in their content area.
+The preparation and presentation of a portfolio reflecting their student teaching experience is required.

+FREN: FRENCH

+FREN 5410 Francophone Literature

+Selected works of twentieth-century Francophone writers from the French-speaking community outside of France, especially the Caribbean, Africa, and Quebec.

+FREN 5610 Women Writers of Seventeenth-Century France

+Selected literary works of major women writers of seventeenth-century France.

+FREN 5630 Topics in French Language or Literature

+Intensive study to improve the student's ability in a particular area of French language or Francophone literature.
+This course requires independent work of the student and may be repeated with different topics for a total of 3 hours.

+FREN 6400 French Phonetics and Advanced Conversation

+Study of phonetic principles and their applications.
+FREN 6410 French Composition and Advanced Grammar 3-0-33-0-3

+Advanced study of grammar, practical composition, and refinement of written expression.

+FREN 6420 French Translation: English to French

+FREN 6650 French Literature of the Twentieth Century

+Translation techniques from English to French, including idiomatic expressions and extensive practice in written French.

+Selected major literary works of France, from 1901 to the present.